Before you cross the street, take my hand; life is just what happens to you while you’re busy making other plans…

 After graduation my son freewheeled away to party with friends.
 I was left to swirl around in a haze of reflection, self-doubt, and hope.
 Graduation really is wasted on the graduates.
 It was after a restless night.
 At about 3 in the morning, you might say I opened my “gifts” from Jacob.

 Forgiveness.
 Parents are supposed to have a bottomless well of this for their children, but it is really they who are divinely gifted.
-I had driven out of a hospital parking garage without even so much as an instruction manual on how to take care of my first-born son with a full heart, a terrified mind and an endless supply of good intentions.
+I had driven out of a hospital parking garage with a terrified mind, an endless supply of good intentions and no instruction manual on how to care for my first-born.
 So began one big experiment in parenting 101.
-The mistakes, small and huge are too many to count.
+The mistakes, small and huge, are too many to count.
 I lost my temper too many times.
 I berated my son, shamed him, tore him down, neglected him.
 My pride too often kept me from apologizing.
 This is not an invitation to take advantage of them, but children will keep coming back for more.
 They have an endless supply of forgiveness.
 They want so badly for their parents to do better.
 If you are a parent who has alienated your child, that is on you.
 But you should go back, be rigorously honest, humble yourself and try again because you always have one more chance.
 This is what my son has taught me.

 Family.
 My son came home one day, agitated.
 Something had happened at school.
 It took some cajoling, but I finally got him to tell me.
 A teacher, to prompt a classroom discussion, had asked his students how many televisions they had in their homes.
 Twelve, seven, four, came the answers.
 When my son said “one,” his classmates had laughed.
 “What do you do, sit around it at night and have family time?” a classmate chided.
 “Yes, yes we do,” my son responded.
 Jacob had written a paper once on how much he enjoyed ending each evening with our non-traditional family.
 He, his siblings, their Uncle Ryan who lived with us and I would sit around watching basketball on our one TV, eating junk food, telling stories and generally calling each other dumbasses and other affectionate names.
 Religion, sex, sports, drugs and alcohol, history, science, good jokes, really bad jokes — nothing was off limits for discussion.
 This was tradition for Jacob, a routine that lifted the weight of the world off his shoulders and let him know that his cares weren’t his to bear alone.
 Jacob went to bed perfectly content with one television and reminded me not to be so concerned that I couldn’t afford two.